 speakers

 Master Gardeners will speak to groups in the Greater New Orleans area.
-Garden clubs, plant societies, schools, businesses, churches, neighborhood and civic organizations are invited to take advantage of this learning opportunity.
+Garden clubs, plant societies, schools, libraries, churches, neighborhood and civic organizations are invited to take advantage of this learning opportunity.
 Most programs are delivered in-person or by Zoom as a PowerPoint presentation and typically last approximately 45 minutes.
+Honorariums are gratefully accepted and help support our educational programs.
+Please make your check payable to MGGNO.
 Questions: Please contact speakers@mggno.com.

 Request Speaker